tfogo/HackSocNodeTutorial/README.md

 ## How do I follow this tutorial?

 This tutorial is split into chapters.
-And Each chapter has two branches in git.
+And each chapter has two branches in git.
 You can get the starting code for a chapter by checking out that chapter's starting branch.
 You can get the final code for a chapter by checking out that chapter's final branch.
 If you want to follow along with chapter2:

 	git checkout chapter2-start